epoupon/fileshelter/README.md

 #### Upgrade

-To upgrade _Fileshelter_ from sources, you need to update the master branch and rebuild/install it:
+To upgrade _FileShelter_ from source, you need to update the master branch and rebuild/install it:
 ```sh
 cd build
 git pull